 Literally!
 Your body responds to daylight and night-time through its circadian rhythm, being cooped at home all day can alter this rhythm, meaning you might have trouble sleeping.
 Work near a window or in a bright room with enough daylight.
 Take a moment, if you can, to work in your garden or balcony and take advantage of the sun, this will help bring positive benefits to your mood.

 Are you the type of employee that would go for team lunches, drinks after work, dinner with your friends?
-We should try to keep socially connected, whether that be through on online meeting room, social media group video , interactive quizzes or even our virtual classrooms with professional delegates.
-But be careful not to overindulge on technology, give yourself time to reflect and plan your day, otherwise before you know it, you may have spent a couple of hours online rather than doing something beneficial and productive.
+We should try to keep socially connected, whether that be through an online meeting room, social media group video, interactive quizzes or even our virtual classrooms with professional delegates.
+But be careful not to overindulge in technology, give yourself time to reflect and plan your day, otherwise before you know it, you may have spent a couple of hours online rather than doing something beneficial and productive.

-Exercise keeps you healthy, but did you know it can also increase your productivity?
-You could channel that energy into your work (and into waking up early in the morning and being pro-active).
-It improves your mental capacity, because you’re more likely not to feel lazy as physical activity reduces fatigue.
+One of the most commons tips you hear!
+Exercise and being active keeps you healthy, but did you know it can also increase your productivity?
+You could channel that energy into your work (and into waking up early in the morning and being proactive).
+It improves your mental capacity because you’re more likely not to feel lazy as physical activity reduces fatigue.
 Then that way, you are unlikely to binge-watch on Netflix all day.

 Variation is key!
 Every day our lives vary, being quarantined obviously makes it harder, but you can still have variation at home.
 Why not learn something new, take up a hobby, or self-develop your skills.
 Not only will it stimulate your mind by keeping you occupied from the realities of the world, but it’s such a great achievement for yourself.